M1 Visa travel health insurance

 • A student in "M" status also cannot change to "F" status (None of these regulations apply to M2's.)

-• Can travel to Canada and/or Mexico on an expired visa and return, but not to any of the adjacent islands
+• Can travel to Canada and/or Mexico on an expired Visa and return, but not to any of the adjacent islands

 Credit: Florida Institute of Technology